by Larysa Dyrszka, MD; Kathleen Nolan, MD, MSL; and Sandra Steingraber, PhD

 Furthermore, these 27 people represent only those suffering acute problems.
 Chronic illnesses can take years to manifest.
 Mesothelioma from asbestos, thyroid cancer from radiation, mental retardation from lead poisoning; birth defects from the rubella virus: all these now-proven connections began with a handful of case studies that, looking back, were just the tip of an iceberg.
 We know that many of the chemicals released during drilling and fracking operations—including benzene—are likewise slow to exert their toxic effects.
 Detection of illness can lag by years or decades, as did the appearance of illnesses in construction workers and first responders from exposure to pollution in the 9/11 World Trade Center response and clean-up.

 The early results from the Southwest Pennsylvania Environmental Health Project study implicate air contamination as the likely cause of three-quarters of the associated illnesses so documented.
 In some cases, starkly elevated levels of fracking-related air pollutants were found in the air inside of people’s homes.
+You need to use quality medicines for your health.
 This is an unacceptable problem: breathing is mandatory and, while a drinking water source might be replaced, air cannot.

 A minority of cases suffered from likely exposures to tainted water, but these low numbers are not reassuring.
 Many exposures related to natural gas extraction increase over time.
 First come airborne exposures, as seen in Washington County and around the country where drilling and fracking is taking place.
 In a small percentage of communities near drilling operations, water contamination also takes place immediately due to failure of the well casings.
 But, more often, water contamination is a delayed response.
 Well casings continue to fail as they age—up to 60 percent over 30 years—and, as they do, we expect health effects from waterborne contaminants to rise and spread to more communities.